Anuj-Shelly/IMDB-Movie-Data-Analysis-using-SQL/README.md

 # 🎬 IMDb Movie Data Analysis using SQL

 ## 🧭 Project Overview
-This project focuses on **analyzing IMDb movie data** using **SQL** to uncover insights into the film industry — including top-rated movies, popular genres, director performance, and revenue trends.
+This project analyzes **IMDb movie data** using **SQL** to uncover insights into the film industry — such as **top-rated movies, popular genres, director performance, and revenue trends**.
-By leveraging structured queries, the project demonstrates how SQL can be used for **data exploration, performance evaluation**, and **trend analysis** in real-world datasets.
+It demonstrates how SQL can be leveraged for **data exploration, pattern discovery, and performance evaluation** in real-world datasets.

 ---

 ## 🗂️ Dataset
 The dataset includes information about **movies**, **genres**, **directors**, **actors**, and **box office collections**.
-It is structured in multiple relational tables as follows:
+It is organized into multiple relational tables:

 | Table Name | Columns |
 |-------------|----------|